brunoevaristo/cleaning/CodeBook.md

 * 'train/Inertial Signals/body_acc_x_train.txt': The body acceleration signal obtained by subtracting the gravity from the total acceleration.
 * 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

+These signals were used to estimate variables of the feature vector for each pattern:
+'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+* tBodyAcc-XYZ
+* tGravityAcc-XYZ
+* tBodyAccJerk-XYZ
+* tBodyGyro-XYZ
+* tBodyGyroJerk-XYZ
+* tBodyAccMag
+* tGravityAccMag
+* tBodyAccJerkMag
+* tBodyGyroMag
+* tBodyGyroJerkMag
+* fBodyAcc-XYZ
+* fBodyAccJerk-XYZ
+* fBodyGyro-XYZ
+* fBodyAccMag
+* fBodyAccJerkMag
+* fBodyGyroMag
+* fBodyGyroJerkMag

+The set of variables that were estimated from these signals are:

+* mean(): Mean value
+* std(): Standard deviation

 Note:

 Features are normalized and bounded within [-1,1].